1. Home

 Legal Options After Falling from a Ladder

-Possible legal recourse depends on a variety of factors, including whether you were working on your own property, instructed to use a ladder incorrectly by your employer, or using a defective ladder.
+Possible legal recourse depends on a variety of factors, including whether you were working on your own property, at a job site, instructed to use a ladder incorrectly by your employer, or using a defective ladder.
+Facts matter, so it is important for you to meet an attorney so that all the vital details can be gathered.

 If further inspection of the ladder concludes that the ladder was improperly manufactured, you may be able to pursue legal action against the manufacturer.
 If you were on someone else’s property, failure to maintain the property to a safe standard might have contributed to your fall.
 In that case, the property owner may be held liable.